Last Updated on 18/06/2023 by secretmoona

-Ada and Anna – Is a cute little cafe with an even cuter design.
-The menu is simple with an Asian influence, think gua bao, big bowls of salmon salad, homemade cakes.
+Ada and Anna – This is a cute little cafe with an even cuter design.
+The menu is simple with an Asian influence, think gua bao, big bowls of salmon salad, and homemade cakes.
 If you seat by the window, you will have a nice view of the Church of Saint-Séverin. – 23 Rue Saint-Jacques, 75005 Paris

-L’As du Falafel – because you can’t venture in Le Marais without stopping by this falafel shop (of course if the queue isn’t too huge). – 32 Rue des Rosiers, 75004 Paris
+L’As du Falafel – because you can’t venture into Le Marais without stopping by this falafel shop (of course, if the queue isn’t too huge). – 32 Rue des Rosiers, 75004 Paris